erlangsters/build-erlang/README.md

 ## How to use

-Unless you want to maintain your own builds of Erlang (or perhaps make some experiments), you don't need this "Erlang builder".
+Unless you want to maintain your own builds (or perhaps make some experiments), you don't need this "Erlang builder".
 But in the case you do, start with forking this repository on Github.

 On Github, head to the "Actions" tab and select the "Build Erlang" workflow.
 From there, you are able to trigger the Github Actions workflow with the